kubernetes/community/contributors/design-proposals/admission_control_extension.md

 4. Make it easy to recompile Kubernetes to have new admission controllers
     * Limits administrators to using Go
     * Prevents easy installation and dynamic reconfiguration

+## Future Work

+### Mutating admission controllers

+Allow webhook admission controllers to return a mutated object that is then sent to others.
+Requires some ordering / dependency tree in order to control the set of changes.
+Is necessary for some forms of controller, such as those that resolve fields into more specific values (converting an update of a pod image from a tag reference to a digest reference, or pointing to a proxy server).

+### Bypassing external admission hooks

+There may be scenarios where an external admission hook blocks a system critical loop in a non-obvious way - by preventing node updates that prevents a new admission pod from being created, for instance.
+One option is to allow administrators to request fail open on specific calls, or to require that certain special resource paths (initializers dynamic config path) are always fail open.
+Alternatively, it may be desirable for administrative users to bypass admission completely.

+Some options:

+1. Some namespaces are opted out of external admission (kube-system)
+2. Certain service accounts can bypass external admission checks

+### An easily accessible policy engine for moderately complex scenarios

+It should be easy for a novice Kubernetes administrator to apply simple policy rules to the cluster.
+In the future it is desirable to have many such policy engines enabled via extension to enable quick policy customization to meet specific needs.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->